BlockchainCommons/developer-web-site/_pages/frost-developer2.md

 ### Privacy

-_All the Same:_ "You cannot distinguish a quorum signature from an individual signature."
+_FROST Advantages:_ "You cannot distinguish a quorum signature from an individual signature."
 {: .notice--info}

-_Secrecy:_ "You can’t even tell which members of a group signed a threshold unless they reveal a lot of secret info."
+_FROST Secrecy:_ "You can’t even tell which members of a group signed a threshold unless they reveal a lot of secret info."
+{: .notice--info}

+_Internet:_ "Anything that inherently touches the internet is less private."
 {: .notice--info}

 ### Reshares